-Junior racing is held most Saturdays at the Peter Watts Criterium Track Glenvale
+Junior racing is held regularly on Saturday or Sunday at the Peter Watts Criterium Track Glenvale.

 Racing requires a Race Licence, road bicycle (in good working condition & appropriately sized for the rider) and also an Australian Approved Helmet

-Times varies with the seasons, so check out Facebook events for Details
+Times varies with the seasons, so check out our Facebook events for details.

 Restrictions For Juniors

-The main restriction is related to gearing or gear rollout.
+The restrictions relate to gearing (or gear rollout), wheels and handlebars.
 Gear restrictions encourage younger riders to ‘spin’, which protects their joints as they develop and assists in creating improved neuromuscular pathways.

-Other restrictions for junior categories U9, U11, U13, U15 & U17 relate to wheels and handlebars:
+For all junior categories U9, U11, U13, U15 & U17 the following equipment restrictions will apply:

 If any junior needs assistance in meeting these requirements, please contact the club and we can provide advice on the best and easiest way to meet these requirements.